lwlss/MacPherson_2020/markdown/weekone.md

 First of all I was introduced to GitHub, a software sharing and development website, which I will be using throughout the project to share and store code and useful research materials.

 **Very nice and to the point.
-A hyperlink to github page could be useful here for readers who would like more details**
+A hyperlink to github page could be useful here for readers who would like more details.**

 I was also introduced to Atom, an extremely useful text editor in which I can write, test, store and compare code.
 I also learned how to write with markdown, which I can use to write text and comments onto the GitHub repository.

 **Great, again links for Atom.
 You should probably mention Juno which makes the connection between Atom and Julia.
-Maybe a screenshot showing a text panel, the REPL and plot output would show this off nicely?**
+Maybe a screenshot showing a text panel, the REPL and plot output would show this off nicely?
+Also, you could link to the markdown cheat sheet you've been using for your own reference.**

 ## Tuesday
 On Tuesday I began properly learning Julia.
 I learned how to set variables, create arrays which are groups of variables and manipulate these arrays with various methods.
 I also learned about dictionaries, which can be used to group objects and numbers and assign information to them, and iterative loops which can perform multiple tasks in a row without having to manually type out commands for each task.
 Finally I learned about functions which can repeat an argument with different inputs.